 The solution to your sweating problem often involves treating the underlying condition that’s causing it.
 But when no cause can be determined, treatment for hyperhidrosis turns to controlling the symptoms.

-- This alternative hyperhidrosis treatment involves running a low-level electrical current to your body while you’re submerged in water.
+- This alternative hyperhidrosis treatment involves running a low-level electrical current on your body while you’re submerged in water.